 - Becoming a member of the SCSF organizing committee

 - Underwriting the cost of purchasing awards, program printing, student lunches or other fair related expenses.

 - Making a monetary donation to the Sussex County Science Fair and mail to PO Box 570 Nassau, Delaware 19969.

 If you have any questions or need additional information please go to the Contact Section of this website.

-The organizers students and teachers are looking forward again to another exciting year of reviewing and judging science fair projects.
-All the best to all of the young scientists, engineers and mathematicians who are planning to participate in the 2014 Sussex County Science Fair.
+The organizers of the SCSF are looking forward to another exciting year of being fully involved in supporting and encouraging teachers and parents in getting their students to participate in creating science fair projects.
+In 2014 the organizers of the SCSF will be looking for a new permanent home to hold the SCSF as well as hoping that the new site will be large enough to again permit team science fair projects.
+All the best to all of the young scientists, engineers and mathematicians who are planning to participate in the 2015 Sussex County Science Fair.